 Soundtrack Dissonance: A brassy, upbeat, heroic fanfare, actually "Tocatta and Fugue in D Minor", can be heard during several inappropriate moments throughout the series.
 Most notably, it is heard during Bison's famous "YES!
 YES!" scene, even though he's the Big Bad and might've finally triumphed over the heroes.
 Guile's Big "NO!", as mentioned above, also features a brassy stinger that wouldn't sound out of place on The A-Team.
 The former can be heard the during the following scenes:

 In "Getting to Guile", when the house Guile and Bison goes into turns into a monster during Guile's nightmare.note The monster is made of wooden planks.
-Because of they're drawn and animated, they resemble strips of bacon instead.
+Because of the way they're drawn and animated, they resemble strips of bacon instead.

 In "So, You Want to be in Pictures" when Ken nearly falls to his death.